Babes in the Wood murders (Brighton): Legislative change and new evidence

-Double-jeopardy rules had seemed to eliminate any possibility that Bishop might one day face a new trial for the murders, but new legislation in 2005 meant that a criminal could face a new trial for a crime if substantial new evidence came to light.
+Double-jeopardy rules in force at the time of the original trial had seemed to eliminate any possibility that Bishop might eventually face a new trial for the murders, but new legislation in 2005 meant that a criminal could face a new trial for a crime if substantial new evidence came to light.
 In September 2006, the High Court decided that there was not enough evidence for Bishop to face a second trial for the murders.

-Eurofins Forensic Services was engaged, the same forensics team that helped bring the killers of Stephen Lawrence to justice.
-Senior scientific adviser Roy Green at Eurofins was asked in August 2012 to re-examine the evidence and recovered a billion-to-one DNA match linking Bishop to the discarded sweatshirt.
-A taping from Hadaways's left forearm was also found to contain Bishop's DNA.
+Eurofins Forensic Services was engaged, the same forensics team that had helped bring the killers of Stephen Lawrence to justice.
+Eurofins senior scientific adviser Roy Green was asked in August 2012 to re-examine the evidence and recovered a billion-to-one DNA match linking Bishop to the discarded sweatshirt.
+A taping from Hadaways' left forearm was also found to contain Bishop's DNA.

 In May 2016, Bishop was removed from his cell at Frankland Prison in County Durham and taken to the local police station, where he was arrested for the murders of Hadaway and Fellows.
-In December 2017, the Court of Appeal ordered quashing the 1987 acquittals and called for a second jury trial for Bishop.
-On 2 February 2018, the Press Association reported that Bishop was to stand trial at the Old Bailey accused of the murder of the two girls killed in Brighton in 1986.
+In December 2017, the Court of Appeal ordered the quashing of the 1987 acquittals and called for a second jury trial for Bishop.
+On 2 February 2018, the Press Association reported that Bishop was to stand trial at the Old Bailey, accused of the murders.
 The trial was scheduled for 15 October 2018.

 Bishop was charged and pleaded not guilty; on 10 December 2018, he was found guilty of murder.